rcsoccersim/manual/source/coach.rst

 Introduction
 =================================================

-Coaches are privileged clients used to provide assistance to the players.
+Coaches are privileged clients that provide assistance to the players.
 There are two kinds of coaches, the online coach and the trainer.
 The latter is often called 'off-line coach' as well, but for clarity's sake we will use the term 'trainer'.